Frequently Asked Questions

 A: We work with talented artists who specialize in natural, yet glamorous hair and make-up.
 Imagine a healthy glow to your skin and a little va va voom added to your hair and eyelashes.
 For more examples of these looks, check out our boudoir gallery & portfolio.
 And don’t forget to make sure you schedule a night on the town after your portrait session.
-You’ll feel and look hot!
+You’ll feel and look amazing!

 Q: What is the price range of a boudoir photo session?

 A: Your privacy is so important to us.
 We will never use your images in our marketing, online or in print, without first having your permission.
-In most cases, client’s prefer to keep their images private or allow only pictures where their identity is recognizable to be used, which we’re happy to honor!
+In most cases, client’s prefer to keep their images private or allow only pictures where their identity is unrecognizable to be used, which we’re happy to honor!

 If you do provide permission to use your pictures, we will never disclose your name alongside your image.

 Q: Should I “prep” my hair before arriving to the shoot?

 A: Because no one hair type is the same, there is no set of rules.
 We do always recommend clean and dry hair.

 - If your scalp tends to be oily, come with it washed and blow-dyed.
 For this hair type, we also suggest volumizing spray or mousse be applied before drying.

 - Curly girls, just come with it dry–we’ll work with it from there.